800-922-2596 Call Now Book a Free Inspection

 4. Regular Maintenance: Keep your property clean and clutter-free.
 Trim back vegetation that touches your home’s exterior.

-Where Can I Get Help with Boxelder Bugs?
+Need Help with Boxelder Bugs?

 No. Their mouthparts may be able to puncture your skin and leave an itchy welt like a mosquito bite but boxelder bugs don’t actively bite humans.